 This year, our Christmas Offering will be one of the most strategic offerings in our history, investing in multiple areas where physical projects would not be allowed or even safe.

 The Christmas Offering will be collected in person on Sunday, Dec.
 4. You can give in person or online through the end of December.

 "Declare his glory among the nations, his marvelous works among the peoples."
 Psalms 96:3

 You're invited to join us for one of five concert experiences on December 8-11, featuring music, artistry, laughter, and more.
 Be sure to hang around afterward for pictures, holiday treats, and the beloved toboggan run!
 This is a free, family-friendly event.
 No tickets are required, but we do recommend that you arrive early as seats will fill up quickly.

-Join us for one of three Christmas Eve services on December 23 & 24.
+Join us for one of our Christmas Eve services on December 24.
 This is a great opportunity to invite others to join you in celebrating the birth of Christ!